Skip to main content

 3. AI will create a detailed prompt for you

-4. You can send follow-up instructions to refine the prompt - the AI maintains context
+4. You can send follow-up instructions to refine the prompt - AI uses the current field contents as context

-The same AI assist is available for the Output Schema field to help you define the data structure.
+The same AI assist is available for both Input Schema and Output Schema fields to help you define JSON schemas quickly.

 4